Tracing masses of ground-state light-quark mesons: Prologue

 The light-hadron spectrum has challenged lattice-QCD since its formulation almost forty years ago \cite{Wilson:2004de}.
 The approach involves a range of systematic errors, amongst which explicit chiral symmetry breaking is particularly damaging to studies of light-quark systems.
 It has only recently become possible to tame these errors and reproduce the mass and width of the $\rho$-meson \cite{Durr:2008zz}.
 However, in connection with more massive light-quark mesons, available results are much affected by lattice artifacts \cite{Dudek:2010wm,Engel:2010my}.

 We prefer a continuum nonperturbative approach and, exploiting a novel form of the Bethe-Salpeter equation (BSE) \cite{Chang:2009zb}, formulate a tractable, symmetry preserving expression of the meson bound-state problem.
-This treatment connects the $\beta$-function to observables, so that comparison between computations and the spectrum may be used to constrain the $\beta$-function's long-range behavior.
+This treatment connects the $\beta$-function to observables, so that comparison between computations and the spectrum may be used to constrain the $\beta$-function's long-range behavior, as illustrated in Ref.\,\cite{Qin:2011dd}.